jupyter/docker-stacks/README.md

 2. Open the README in one of the folders in this git repository.
 3. Follow the README for that stack.

+## Tips and Gotchas

+* `tini -- start-notebook.sh` is the default Docker entrypoint-plus-command in every notebook stack.
+If you plan to modify it any way, be sure to check the *Notebook Options* section of your stack's README to understand the consequences.

 ## Stacks, Tags, Versioning, and Progress

 Starting with [git commit SHA 9bd33dcc8688](https://github.com/jupyter/docker-stacks/tree/9bd33dcc8688):